burlistic/Pixyll/_posts/2015-11-06-perth-code-dojo.md

 ### Make People Feel Safe

-As the facilitator of a Dojo you must try to foster a safe environment so people feel comfortable to ask questions and reach out for help.
+As the facilitator of a dojo you must try to foster a safe environment so people feel comfortable to ask questions and reach out for help.
 Make it clear that purpose of the dojo is to provide a safe place to learn away from the usual business pressures of delivery.
 When sharing code amongst the group be watchful of people being too critical, especially if it is not constructive, and applaud and appreciate everyone’s attempt at solving a problem.
 Remember we were all new to programming once and any good programmer will always have an open mind and a lot to learn.
 No one likes a know it all!

 If need be take individuals aside and ask them to be a bit more forgiving and concentrate more on helping others in the correct manor.